JLuc/scribus-project-manager/README.md

 * synchronise chapter's styles, masterpages or color definitions with those of a master document
 * automaticaly create PDF bookmarks for each paragraph of a user-specified style, and produce .md file of the table of content of these bookmarks
 * manage editor's comments of several types and produce .md file summary of these bookmarks, chapter by chapter
+* produces a list of used image files and states when inlined
 * optionnaly enables to produce bleeds-free or image-free local-printer-friendly PDFs as an alternative to the main with-bleeds and with-image version
 * optionnaly enables to produce searchable font-embeded or non-searchable vectorized versions of the PDF
 * proposes to check or set all SLA possible options